KR-Labs/krl-model-zoo/README.md

 You can:
 - Contribute new models, tutorials, or datasets
 - Report issues or propose features
-- Share research applications and case studies
+- Share research Mapplications and case studies
 - Join our growing community of open-data practitioners

 See our [Contributing Guide](./CONTRIBUTING.md) for details.